Joseph Moncure March: Life

 After a four-year stint as managing editor for The Telephone Review, March became managing editor of The New Yorker in 1925, and helped create the magazine's "Talk of the Town" front section.
 He left the magazine, and wrote the first of his two important long Jazz Age narrative poems, The Wild Party.
 Due to its risqué content, this violent story of a vaudeville dancer who throws a booze and sex-filled party could not find a publisher until 1928.
 Once published, however, the poem was a great success despite being banned in Boston.
 March followed with The Set-Up, a poem about a black boxer who had just been released from prison.

 In 1929, March moved to Hollywood to provide additional dialogue for the film Journey's End and, more famously, to turn the silent version of Howard Hughes' classic Hell's Angels into a talkie — a rewrite that brought the phrase "Excuse me while I put on something more comfortable" into the American lexicon.
 March stayed with Hughes' Caddo Pictures studio for several years, temporarily running the office, overseeing the release of Hell's Angels, and getting into legal trouble after an attempt to steal the script for rival Warner Bros.' flying picture The Dawn Patrol.

 March worked as a screenwriter in Hollywood until 1940, under contract to MGM and Paramount and later as a freelancer for Republic Pictures and other studios; he wrote at least 19 produced scripts in his Hollywood career.
 His most prominent late script is probably the left-leaning John Wayne curio Three Faces West, a knockoff of The Grapes of Wrath that ends with a faceoff between Okies and Nazis.

 With his third wife, Peggy Prior (a Pathé screenwriter whom he married in 1932) and her two children, March returned to the East Coast in 1940.
 During World War II, he worked at a shipbuilding plant in Groton, Connecticut, and wrote features (mostly acid assessments of the movie business) for the New York Times Magazine.
 In later years, he wrote documentaries for the United States Department of State and industrial films for Ford Motor Company, General Motors, Monsanto Company, American Airlines, and others.
 Several films starring industrial films icon Thelma "Tad" Tadlock, including Design for Dreaming (1956) and A Touch of Magic (1961) were made from March's rhyming scripts.
-He retired from writing in 1964 and returned to California, where died at a nursing home in Los Angeles on February 14, 1977.
+He retired from writing in 1964 and returned to California, where he died at a nursing home in Los Angeles on February 14, 1977.